Caparisun/reddit_stocks/README.md

 The trading strategy tries to foresee changes in sentiment and enters a buy position if the algorithm notices this.
 I achieved this by calculating two rolling averages of the sentiment, one of them is using the mean of the last 5 days, the other one the mean of the last 10 days.
 A buying position is entered whenever the faster-moving average crosses the slower-moving average.
-The position is being closed when the long-term sentiment average catches up to the fast average.
+The position is being closed when the slower-moving average catches up to the fast-moving average.
 100% of the capital is used for every trade, to compound wins quicker.

 This strategy is *not* using short selling to leverage a negative change in sentiment.